> Tony Rose > Songs > Jockie to the Fair / Bridgwater Fair

 Tony Rose recorded Jockie to the Fair and Bridgwater Fair in 1971 for his second album, Under the Greenwood Tree.
-He commented in the album's sleeve notes:
+He noted:

 Jockie to the Fair is just a snatch of the familiar Headington Morris tune.
 Here I have used it as a lead into Bridgwater Fair—one of many such local fair songs which abound all over England.
 This one seems to have been neglected by the folk revival, but its simple melody lends itself well to the flute organ [played by Dolly Collins].

 Tom & Barbara Brown sang Bridgwater Fair in 2005 on their WildGoose CD Tide of Change.
+This track was also included in 2007 on their WildGoose album West Country Night Out.
 They noted:

 Bridgwater is in Somerset and the St Matthew's Fair is held for four days in the last week of September, having held its charter since 1249.
 The song was collected by the eminent folk-song scholar Cecil Sharp from Bill Bailey of Cannington, Somerset, in 1906 and from Henry Tidball of Wedmore, Somerset, in 1907.

 Jon Loomes sang Bridgewater Fair on his 2005 Fellside CD Fearful Symmetry.
-He commented in his liner notes:
+He noted:

 There's trouble over Bridgewater.
 The fair has been running since medieval times, and I gather still happens every year.
 According to this damning canzonet, it attracts all the wrong sort of people; wine merchants, harlots and folk musicians.
 How they manage to underwrite it for insurance I'll never know.